wwucla/gpt1/README.md

 # naive_decoder
-A naive decoder for the next token prediction in Colab.
+This naive decoder predicts the next token (char) in Colab.
 * Language: PyTorch
 * Token: character (might be replaced with tokenizer later)
 * To be tested on Colab with free resources.